pygame-community/pygame-ce/docs/reST/ref/display.rst

    Returns the position of the window initialized with :func:`pygame.display.set_mode()`.
    The position will change when the user moves the window or when the position is set manually with :func:`pygame.display.set_window_pos()`.
-   Coordinates could be negative or outside of the desktop size bounds.
+   Coordinates could be negative or outside the desktop size bounds.
-   The position is relative to the topleft of the monitor the window is contained in and the y coordinate ignores the window frame.
+   The position is relative to the topleft of the primary monitor and the y coordinate ignores the window frame.

    .. ## pygame.display.get_window_pos ##